sireum/v2-website/website-amandroid/src/main/docs/source/devguide.rst

 	... // report or store your analysis results as you want }

-(ii) Analyses which do not require DDG results
+Analyses which do not require DDG results
 ***********************************************
 An example of this type of analysis is "crypto-API misuse detection".
 The misuse is detected via inspecting the parameter values of such an API,